-According to a french historian, the first sign of church foundation at Portofino goes back to 160 d. c.
+According to a French historian, the first sign of church foundation at Portofino goes back to 160 d. c.
 It was built near the Olivetta hill on the Peninsula: after centuries, it was written in some works that, the population developed continuously reaching more than three thousand inhabitants.
-A new church was therefore necessary to hold all these parishioners and, in 986 the first foundations were put down which are those of the present parish church called “San Martino vescovo” (Saint Martin bishop): the natives of Portofino were skilful sailors, participating with the genoese in the East Crusades, and testifying their devotion to San Giorgio before having a temple where to put the Saint’s relics.
+A new church was, therefore, necessary to hold all these parishioners and, in 986 the first foundations were put down which are those of the present parish church called “San Martino vescovo” (Saint Martin bishop): the natives of Portofino were skillful sailors, participating with the Genoese in the East Crusades, and testifying their devotion to San Giorgio before having a temple where to put the Saint’s relics.

 A second consecration of the Churches was in1885 by Monsignor Salvatore Magnasco, native of Portofino and Archbishop of Genoa: he remained 20 years in that holy see, leaving a wonderful personal impression, pointed out recently by Cardinal Giuseppe Siri during a mission to Portofino.
 It can be deduced from many books, that Portofino’s Church depended on the San Fruttuoso’s abbey, but with the Council decree of 24th January 1885, the Churches of Portofino, Nozarego and San Giacomo of Corte were taken away from the Abbey’s jurisdiction and given to the Archbishopric of Genoa.
-The 3rd December 1892, the above mentioned churches were assigned to the Curia of Chiavari and, therefore, under Fortunato Vinelli’s control, who was the city’s new bishop, native of Chiavari.
-Subsequently they were acknowledged also by the Italian Government.
+On the 3rd December 1892, the above-mentioned churches were assigned to the Curia of Chiavari and, therefore, under Fortunato Vinelli’s control, who was the city’s new bishop, a native of Chiavari.
+Subsequently, they were acknowledged by the Italian Government.

 These two characters are represented in the frescoes of the high left aisle entering our Church: considering the number of priests, one could estimate that Portofino has had more than one hundred, including numerous nuns.
-Portofino celebrates different saint’s days: the 24th April we have the Procession of San Giorgio, the 20th January that of San Sebastiano on the Mount where his church is situated, the 15th August the Assumption day in the Village’s Oratory.
-The most felt and important celebration for the population is the “Festa of San Giorgio” that begins at 9pm on the 23rd April: in honour of the Saint a big bonfire is lit in the centre of the Square near the waterside.
+Portofino celebrates different saint’s days: on the 24th of April we have the Procession of San Giorgio, the 20th of January that of San Sebastiano on the Mount where his church is situated, the 15th of August the Assumption Day on the Village’s Oratory.
+The most felt and important celebration for the population is the “Festa of San Giorgio” that begins at 9 pm on the 23rd of April: in honor of the Saint a big bonfire is lit in the center of the Square near the waterside.

 When the fire burns out, everyone celebrates all night, singing songs in genoese dialect whilst playing guitars, accompanied by a grilled fish supper and local white wine.
-The celebrations continue the day after with the Procession of the Saint’s Relics along the port Quay up to the Sanctuary: here is celebrated the blessing of the Village and when we return to the Church, the fire-work display begins, which is a pagan custom.
+The celebrations continue the day after with the Procession of the Saint’s Relics along the port Quay up to the Sanctuary: here is the blessing of the Village and when we return to the Church, the fire-work display begins, which is a pagan custom.
 The natives of Portofino are very attached to these moments, because they feel nearer to their Saint more than anyone else, as though he was ((only” theirs.

-They’ve known the hard lives of the sailors that sailed the world and, therefore their leading figures, in the past, have always helped their neighbours, especially poor families.
+They’ve known the hard lives of the sailors who sailed the world and, therefore their leading figures, in the past, have always helped their neighbors, especially poor families.
 You can read in the 15° chapter, on THE ADMINISTRATION, that in 1810 some well-off natives of Portofino established the commonly called “charitable work” exactly for this noble reason.
-Along the “length of time”, Portofino verified a complete economical change towards tourism that, how underlined more than once, brought well-being to the inhabitants of the Village who have immensely appreciated this industrious event, studying to create shops and places, now known all over the world, and obtaining a high position in the commercial sea and tourist trade.
+Along the “length of time”, Portofino verified a complete economic change towards tourism that, underlined more than once, brought well-being to the inhabitants of the Village who have immensely appreciated this industrious event, studying to create shops and places, now known all over the world, and obtaining a high position in the commercial sea and tourist trade.

 Portofino, What Else? 🐬